marthak1/Cart-Abandonment-Recovery-System/README.md

 ## 🎯 Project Overview

 This project addresses cart abandonment in e-commerce by developing and deploying a full-stack application.
 It includes a React frontend, Spring Boot backend, and MySQL database.
 The system is containerized using Docker Compose and automated via GitHub Actions.
-This solution fulfills OTHM Level 5 Learning Outcome 5.5.

 ---

 ## 🧱 Technologies Used